 But something funny happened along the way.
 Much to my amazement and delight, my Instant Pot recipes and how-to guides resonated with people other than my family!

-I hope you enjoy the recipes I share and are inspired to try them out.
+I hope you enjoy my recipes and are inspired to try them out.
 Let me know how they turn out – I’d love to hear from you!
 Tag @paintthekitchenred on Instagram to share photographs of recipes you’ve tried.
 You can watch videos of recipes and tips on my Youtube channel.
-You can find me on Facebook and Pinterest too.
-And of course, you can always email me through my Contact page.
+You can find me on Facebook, Pinterest, and TikTok too.
+And, of course, you can always email me through my Contact page or on LinkedIn.